federgraph/RiggVar-RG38/doc/RotaForm1.md

 ### Super Simple

 Sofort Berechnen is false in super simple mode, which is also fast.
-The graph will show one positions of the model only.
+The graph will show one position of the model only.

 ### Super Normal